May 27, 2026

 One emphasizes covenant instruction; the other emphasizes covenant empowerment.
 Many theologians see them not as opposites, but as deeply connected movements in the same story of God relating to humanity.

-So, maybe the power of Pentecost is the capacity to remain in faithful loving relationship with God alone, and yes, we would love to also see miracles and speak in ways that we can understand each other.
+So perhaps the power of Pentecost is the capacity to remain in a faithful and loving covenant relationship with God and with our neighbour.
+Yes, we still long to witness miracles and to speak in ways that allow us to truly understand one another across our differences.

-Where would you go or what would you see if you were activated and elevated by God's power in your context?
+Where would you go, or what might you begin to see differently, if you were activated and elevated by the power of God within your own context?